-A reasonable sized collection of memorabilia relating to his storied career is found within both tasting rooms including several footballs from his playing career and numerous photos.
-An autographed movie poster of “Invincible” hangs on the wall in their Calistoga tasting room.
+Some of Dick’s sports memorabilia on display include several footballs from his playing career and a real looking golden replica of Dick’s winning super bowl trophy from his win in 1999 with the St. Louis Rams.
+An autographed movie poster of “Invincible” is also part of their collection.
 This movie is based on a true story of an out of work 30 year old who makes the Philadelphia Eagles in 1976 during an open tryout held by then coach Dick Vermeil.

-The Calistoga Tasting Room opened in 2002 initially as OnThEdge Winery before much later converting to Vermeil Wines – making this one of the older tasting rooms in Calistoga – a town that has more recently embraced new tasting rooms.
-Vermeil Tasting Room is open to the public and walk-ins are welcome.
-A nice perk of a visit to their Calistoga tasting room is Vermeil often has older vintages available for tasting; this is fairly uncommon in Napa where most tasting rooms only pour current releases during their general tastings.
+Their Calistoga tasting room was such a part of the Calistoga landscape for many years that it was a bit of a shock to discover that the building was for sale in 2019.
+This tasting room opened in 2002 initially as OnThEdge Winery before much later converting to Vermeil Wines – making this one of the older tasting rooms in Calistoga before it closed permanently in early 2019.
+The Vermeil tasting room was one of the original tasting rooms in town around the turn of the century – before numerous tasting rooms opened a number of years later.
+Vermeil Tasting Room was open to the public and walk-ins were welcome.
+A nice perk of a visit to their Calistoga tasting room was Vermeil often had older vintages available for tasting; this was fairly uncommon in Napa where most tasting rooms only pour current releases during their general tastings.

-Be sure to open the “bee doors” in their Calistoga tasting room (one of the more interesting attractions found inside a Napa Valley tasting room).
-Built inside of the building’s wall is is a live colony of buzzing honeybees very much at work in their hive.
+At one point their Calistoga tasting room featured “bee doors” (one of the more interesting attractions displayed in a Napa Valley tasting room).
+Built inside of the building’s wall was a live colony of buzzing honeybees very much at work in their hive.

-The tasting rooms also offer a vertical tasting of Zinfandels; you will pick up subtle nuances in aroma and flavor depending on the actual vintage.
+The tasting room may offer a vertical tasting of Zinfandel (depending on availability); one will pick up subtle nuances in aroma and flavor depending on the actual vintage.
 Their Cabernet Sauvignon is named Jean Louis Vermeil after two of Dick Vermeils’ great grandfathers.
 Dick and his wife literally helped hand craft this particular wine.
 In an interesting twist of fate, Dick’s ancestors used to own the Frediani Vineyard which supplied OnThEdge Winery most of their fruit.
 This Cabernet Sauvignon has already received some very good press and high ratings by respected wine critics.

 Several of their wines are named for the year when their vineyards were first planted including the 1908 Late Harvest Zinfandel harvested from 100+ year old Zinfandel vines.
 Yes, this is definitely considered “old vine zin”!
-Their 2003 vintage is certainly not the overly ripe, viscous, prune-like late harvests you can sometimes find, rather the sugar level is controlled with just the right amount of tartness to actually make this wine ok to pair with food including a variety of steaks and or spicy food.
+Their 2003 Vermail Wines Zinfandel is certainly not the overly ripe, viscous, prune-like late harvests often produced in California, rather the sugar level is controlled with just the right amount of tartness to actually make this wine OK to pair with food including a variety of steaks and or spicy food.
 The well structured finish shows good tannins and is part of the reason why this “dessert” wine can be paired with a meal (to help cut through the tannins).